Kelvingenao/Brand-Recommender-Analysis/README.md

-# 📈 Análisis de Recomendación de Marca con SQL y Power BI
+# 📈 Brand Recommendation Analysis with SQL and Power BI

-Este proyecto simulado analiza el comportamiento de recomendación de marcas dentro de un ecommerce.
-El objetivo es identificar patrones de consumo por día (festivo/no festivo) y por género, y sugerir estrategias que las marcas puedan adaptar junto con sus equipos de análisis para mejorar ventas y experiencia del cliente.
+This simulated project analyzes brand recommendation behavior within an e-commerce environment.
+The goal is to identify consumption patterns by day type (holiday/non-holiday) and gender, and to suggest strategies that brands can adapt—alongside their analytics teams—to improve sales and customer experience.

 ---

-## 🛠 Herramientas Utilizadas
+## 🛠 Tools Used

-- **SQL:** Extracción, limpieza y transformación de datos.
+- **SQL:** Data extraction, cleaning, and transformation.
-- **Power BI:** Visualización interactiva de los datos y análisis descriptivo.
+- **Power BI:** Interactive data visualization and descriptive analysis.

 ---

-## 🗂 Estructura del Proyecto
+## 🗂 Project Structure

 ### 1. `Data Normalization & Setup`
-Preparación del dataset, limpieza, manejo de valores nulos y estructuración para asegurar calidad y consistencia en el análisis.
+Dataset preparation, cleaning, handling of null values, and structuring to ensure data quality and consistency throughout the analysis.

 ### 2. `Query`
-Consultas SQL enfocadas en:
+SQL queries focused on:
-- Probabilidad de recomendación por marca.
+- Recommendation probability by brand.
-- Comportamiento por días festivos y no festivos.
+- Behavior across holidays and non-holidays.
-- Diferencias por género.
+- Gender differences.
-- Precio de productos más recomendados.
+- Price of most recommended products.

 ### 3. `Data Project (data_proyect)`
-Dataset principal procesado que contiene:
+Main processed dataset containing:
-- Marca
+- Brand
-- Probabilidad de recomendación
+- Recommendation probability
-- Género del cliente
+- Customer gender
-- Precio
+- Price
-- Día (festivo o no festivo)
+- Day type (holiday or non-holiday)

 ### 4. `Insights`

-#### 🔝 Marcas con Mayor Probabilidad de Recomendación (1.0):
+#### 🔝 Brands with the Highest Recommendation Probability (1.0):
 - PUMA
 - Lee
 - Head Hunters